kronqvist/nstree/README.md

 ./nstree --show-threads
 ```

 - `--filter=TYPE`: Filters processes based on namespace differences.
 You can specify multiple filters.
+Use `--filter` alone to include only processes with any namespace differences.

 ```bash
 ./nstree --filter=net --filter=pid